Skip to content

 • Make npx (yarn dlx / bunx) invocations reproducible.

-• Make auditing easier: complete code in one place.
+• Make auditing easier: complete code is in one place.

 Composite